cynthia/moderngpt2/readme.md

 Processes 5M lines from English and Japanese C4, creating sharded Parquet files with 1024-token blocks.

+**Note on Parallelism in Pre-tokenization:**
+- The `pretokenize_dataset.py` script can utilize multiple CPU cores for faster processing using the `--num_proc <number>` argument.
+By default, it uses (CPU count - 2) processes.
+- However, **parallel processing via `--num_proc` is only effective if you run the script with the `--no_dataset_streaming` flag.** This is because the `datasets.map()` function cannot use multiprocessing with streaming datasets.
+- **Warning:** Using `--no_dataset_streaming` will cause the script to download and load the *entirety* of the specified C4 language splits into your Hugging Face cache directory (or memory if cache is disabled) before processing begins.
+This can require a very large amount of disk space and memory, especially for multiple languages from C4.
+- If you use the default `--dataset_streaming` (or explicitly specify it), pre-tokenization will run on a single core but will be more memory-efficient for very large datasets.

 ### Step 3: Train Your Model

 We support various model sizes (small, medium, large, xl) and hardware configurations:

+The training script offers two main ways to handle your dataset:
+*   **Using pre-tokenized data (recommended):** Provide the path to your pre-processed Parquet files using the `--pre_tokenized_dataset_path /path/to/your/pretokenized_data` argument.
+This is generally faster as tokenization is done only once.
+You can generate this data using the `pretokenize_dataset.py` script.
+*   **On-the-fly C4 streaming:** If `--pre_tokenized_dataset_path` is omitted, the script defaults to streaming the C4 dataset and tokenizing it during training.
+In this mode, ensure you set `--block_size` (e.g., `--block_size 1024`) to define the sequence length for the model.

+**Mixed Precision Training:**
+- Use `--fp16` to enable FP16 mixed precision training.
+- Use `--bf16` to enable BF16 mixed precision training (requires Ampere or newer NVIDIA GPUs, or compatible hardware).
+- Note: `--fp16` and `--bf16` are mutually exclusive.

 #### Single GPU Training